hawkfish/textform/docs/transforms/reformats/lag.rst

         :type: any

         The value to use when there is no most recent value (e.g, at the top of the file).
-        It needs to match the type of the column.
+        It needs to match the type of the field.

 Usage
 ^^^^^